Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Stabilizer formalism and quadratic form expansions

 Repeating \cref{subsec:preliminaries_circuits}, the full Clifford group $\CliffordGroup^n$ is generated by unitary gates $\langle H,S,\CNOT\rangle$ \cite{Gottesman_1997}, real Clifford unitaries $\CliffordGroup^n_{\Real}$ are generated by $\langle H,Z,\CNOT\rangle$ \cite{Hashagen_2018}, and CSS-preserving Clifford unitary operations $\CliffordGroup^n_{\text{CSS}}$ are generated by $\langle Z,X, \CNOT, \WH \rangle$ \cite{Delfosse_2015}.

 Additionally to unitary gates, stabilizer theory takes into account non-invertible operations such as qubit discardings, measurements of Pauli-observables and some forms of noise.
 The careful theory for general stabilizer operations was developed quite recently in Refs.~\cite{Kliuchnikov_2023, Heimendahl_2022, Yashin_2025}.
 We argue that the correct mathematical description of stabilizer operations is the notion of \emph{Clifford channels}.
-A multiqubit quantum channel $\Phi$ is a \emph{Clifford channel} if it satisfies any of the following properties: \begin{itemize} \item $\Phi$ can be realized by a non-adaptive stabilizer circuit, which could be composed of: stabilizer state preparations, Clifford unitary gates, measurements of Pauli observables, qubit discardings; and possible affine Boolean operations over classical bits and classical control over Pauli unitary gates. \item $\Phi$ maps pure stabilizer states on the input multiqubit system to (mixed) stabilizer states on the output system. \item The Choi state of $\Phi$ is a stabilizer state. \item $\Phi$ admits a Stinespring dilation consisting of: preparing stabilizer state on environment, acting on the full system with Clifford unitary, and discarding the environment. \item The dual channel $\Phi^*$ maps Pauli observables to Pauli observables or zero. \end{itemize} These properties were proven to be equivalent in Ref.~\cite{Yashin_2025}.
+A multiqubit quantum channel $\Phi$ is a \emph{Clifford channel} if it satisfies any of the following properties: \begin{itemize} \item $\Phi$ can be realized by a non-adaptive stabilizer circuit, which could be composed of: stabilizer state preparations, Clifford unitary gates, measurements of Pauli observables, qubit discardings.
+Additionally, it is possible to include classical control over Pauli unitary gates and affine Boolean operations over classical bits: such operations reduce to stabilizer operations under deferred measurement principle.
+(See also \cref{subsubsec:treatment_of_bits}.) \item $\Phi$ maps pure stabilizer states on the input multiqubit system to (mixed) stabilizer states on the output system. \item The Choi state of $\Phi$ is a stabilizer state. \item $\Phi$ admits a Stinespring dilation consisting of: preparing stabilizer state on environment, acting on the full system with Clifford unitary, and discarding the environment. \item The dual channel $\Phi^*$ maps Pauli observables to Pauli observables or zero. \end{itemize} These properties were proven to be equivalent in Ref.~\cite{Yashin_2025}.
 Stabilizer operations with classical non-affine processing were studied in Ref.~\cite{Heimendahl_2022}.
 Clifford channels can be understood as the multiqubit analogue of bosonic Gaussian channels \cite{Weedbrook_2012}.